Queenstown is by far my favorite place in all of New Zealand.

 I think the video below can show you better:

 Ben Lomond Track

 As you already read at the beginning of this post, we were very much looking forward to this hike.

-Taking the gondola to the Strastofare restaurant, riding the Luge and hiking the Ben Lomond is an all-day event and is usually bundled together in a package that you can buy most anywhere in town.
+Taking the gondola to the Strastofare restaurant, riding the Luge, and hiking the Ben Lomond is an all-day event and is usually bundled together in a package that you can buy almost anywhere in town.
 It’s free to hike but I couldn’t imagine not taking the gondola to the start of the trail, which costs money.

 Even though it rained the entire time, words cannot convey just how beautiful the views were!
 We might have passed three people the whole time, it felt like we were completely alone and it was a great time for us both.

 And even though we were not able to reach the top, we are very much looking forward to returning one day and trying again, but this time we are hoping for a dry and sunny day. 🙂

 Here’s a video of our time on the mountain:

 Of course, Queenstown has all the adrenaline-pumping activities you could ever want, but if you don’t wish to spend all your money on thrill-seeking, there is the perfect solution of relaxation just across the lake at the gardens.
 There’s a fun playground for kids, Frisbee golf to play, tennis, and an immersive trail with stunning views.
 We spent several hours on the trail and at the lakeshore.
 It was so wonderful to take in all the scenery and even though there were plenty of people around, it didn’t feel crowded, especially the further in you followed the trail.